Source

 We aim to produce accessible and sustainable resources that generate new understandings of speech dysfluencies and a transformative sense of belonging for those who speak dysfluently.

-Stuttering Commons fundamentally values those with dysfluent speech and disabled voices, inviting individuals, communities, academics, activists, artists, and therapists into a shared dialogue about how we experience, understand, and interpret dysfluencies.
+We fundamentally value those with dysfluent speech and disabled voices, inviting individuals, communities, academics, activists, artists, and therapists into a shared dialogue about how we experience, understand, and interpret dysfluencies.
 We challenge the medical models, social norms, and discriminatory practices that view dysfluency in terms of deficit, and we claim stuttering as a legitimate and valued form of speech variation within a soundscape of vocal difference and diversity.
 Our ongoing resources create vital connections between academic research, creative practice, and public accessibility and inclusion.

 We honour the rich and varied sounds of stuttered speech by ensuring they are heard and experienced within an emerging stuttering culture.